icerpc/icerpc-csharp/examples/Greeter/README.md

-# Hello
+# Greeter

-The canonical "Hello World" example implemented using IceRPC.
-It illustrates how to send a request and wait for the response.
+The Greeter example illustrates how to send a request and wait for the response.

 For build instructions check the top-level [README.md](../../README.md).